ResplendentAlex/pan-pan-little-shop/README.md

 ## 🛠️ **CONTRIBUTION**<br>
 If you wish to contribute to this project, you can clone the project directly and edit it with any code editor to your liking, assuming that you have Django already setup.
 If not, you should first get Django installed into your device before proceeding as the application is fully developed within the Django framework.<br>

 Here a few links that you might find helpful in setting up your project:
 1. [Real Python's Tutorial](https://realpython.com/django-setup/)
 2. [Django Official Documentation](https://docs.djangoproject.com/en/5.0/intro/tutorial01/)

 ## **LICENSE**<br>
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - refer to the LICENSE file for more details.